Gerry Cinnamon: Beginnings (2005–2017)

-2017: Debut album
+Breakthrough and Erratic Cinematic (2017–2018)

 In July 2017, Cinnamon appeared on the King Tut's stage at the TRNSMT festival (a non-camping replacement for T in the Park) on Glasgow Green, again playing to a sizeable and enthusiastic crowd.
 In September, he released his first album Erratic Cinematic, funded via the PledgeMusic platform and produced by Chris Marshall, which rose to the number 1 spot in the UK iTunes chart for singer-songwriters and 6th overall.
 On the back of the album's release, he announced a show at the Barrowland Ballroom to take place in December, followed a few days later by a second date.
 This achievement – a first for an unsigned artist – later earned him a place in the 'Barrowland Hall of Fame' alongside the likes of Glasgow son Frankie Miller, Noel Gallagher, David Bowie and Ocean Colour Scene.
 In October, he was presented with a "Great Scot Award" for entertainment, following previous winners of the category such as Paolo Nutini and Kevin Bridges.
 In December it was confirmed he would be returning to TRNSMT in 2018, this time on the main stage.

 A few days before playing his Barrowland gigs, Cinnamon spoke out against operators of ticket scalping websites, after discovering they had purchased gig tickets at face value and then offered them for sale on their sites to desperate fans at hugely inflated prices.
 Following his main stage performance at TRNSMT 2018, his debut album entered the Scottish Albums Chart, peaking at no. 7 in July 2018.

-2018: Touring

 The early months of 2018 were dominated by a sold-out Scottish tour, followed by several dates across the rest of Britain and Ireland, with some gigs moved to higher capacity venues due to the demand.
 During one performance in Inverness, he briefly stopped playing to confront a member of the audience who had thrown a drink onto the stage.
 On 28 June 2018, two days before the event, the organisers of TRNSMT announced that Cinnamon's performance at the festival had been moved to a later, higher profile time slot (benefitting from J Hus's cancellation).
 He was also booked to play at the RiZE Festival (the replacement of the long-running V Festival) and the Tartan Heart Festival (Belladrum) during August 2018.

 A further four gigs were announced for the coming December in Glasgow, including on Christmas Eve; those also sold out.
 Some complained to Cinnamon via social media about the prices of tickets available on resale sites, leading him to respond publicly "If you think I want some corporate goon reselling my ticks for 10x the asking price you've lost it.
 If you think I'm somehow involved or can stop it when the biggest bands in the world can't do anything about it then you're misinformed at best".
 Further December 2018 shows in Dundee, Aberdeen and Kilmarnock were later announced.

-Following a run of arena shows supporting The Courteeners, Cinnamon announced his own England and Ireland tour.